Applying to the Master of Arts in Communication Sciences and Disorders Program

 Office of Admissions

 Gainesville, FL 32611-4000

-Important: If you earned a Bachelor’s degree in something other than communication sciences and disorders, you should provide both (a) the transcripts that pertain to your Bachelor’s degree, and (b) the transcripts that pertain to any post-Baccalaureate coursework you have taken in Communication Sciences and Disorders.
+Important: If you earned a Bachelor’s degree in a major other than communication sciences and disorders, you should provide both the transcripts that pertain to your Bachelor’s degree as well as the transcripts that pertain to post-baccalaureate coursework you have taken in Communication Sciences and Disorders.

 - Questions: If you have questions about the graduate application process, please contact our admissions team: firstname.lastname@example.org.

 Applicants to the MA program must provide evidence that they are on-track to successfully complete coursework in the following areas prior to beginning the MA program (see our CSDCAS application for additional information):

 - Phonetics (including phonetic transcription)